-Commissioned by Paytechs of Canada, and authored by Vass Bednar, Keldon Bester, Bryce Edwards, and Debbie Liang, the research assessed the level of competition in Canada’s banking sector by reviewing the domestic and international literature on competition and banking, publicly available data, and discussions about financial sector policy.
+Commissioned by Fintechs Canada, and authored by Vass Bednar, Keldon Bester, Bryce Edwards, and Debbie Liang, the research assessed the level of competition in Canada’s banking sector by reviewing the domestic and international literature on competition and banking, publicly available data, and discussions about financial sector policy.
 Stakeholders were also interviewed to inform the authors’ review of the available information.

 Key findings from the research include:

 - Depending on the metric considered, there is mixed evidence on the current state of competition in Canada’s banking and payments sector

 - Canada’s banking system is more concentrated than international peers, and the Big Six banks market share in major product categories has remained stable over the past decade despite the growth of fintech challengers

 - Canadian banks consistently outperform international peers on return on equity (ROE), driven in part by highly profitable domestic personal and commercial banking

 - The proportion of bank income from non-interest sources such as transaction and investment management fees has increased over the past decade, along with the absolute level of these fees